Skip to main content

 XBRL Taxonomy Releases

-The 2.7.0 release is the one to be used for the reference period between Q4-2022 and Q3-2023 and includes the PEPP Prudential (PEPP PR) integration for Solvency II and Pension Funds frameworks, as well as PEPP PR standalone reporting.
-The release 2.7.1 will include only the reflection of Croatia entering the Euro-Zone.
+The 2.7.0 release is the one to be used from the reference period Q4-2022 and includes the PEPP Prudential (PEPP PR) integration for Solvency II and Pension Funds frameworks, as well as PEPP PR standalone reporting.
+The release 2.7.1 includes only the reflection of Croatia entering the Euro-Zone.
+PEPP standalone reporting remains to use 2.7.0 release until new taxonomy is announced.
+Pension Funds (IORPs) continues to use 2.7.1 release until Q4 2024 included (2.9.0 will be applicable from Q1 2025).

-The 2.8.0 release is the one to be used by the insurance and reinsurance undertakings and branches from third country insurance undertakings for the reference period between Q4-2023 and Q4-2024 and includes changes only to Solvency II, but no changes to Pension Funds nor to PEPP.
-The final version of 2.8.0 without validations was published on 29 July 2022.
+The 2.8.0 Solvency II release is the one to be used by the insurance and reinsurance undertakings and branches from third country insurance undertakings from the reference period Q4-2023 until a new version is announced and includes changes only to Solvency II [(EU) 2023/894 - ITS with regards to the templates for the submission of information necessary for supervision (applicable as of 31/12/2023)], but no changes to Pension Funds nor to PEPP.
+The final version of 2.8.0 with validations was published on 17 March 2023, the 2.8.0 Hotfix on 13 October 2023.
+2.8.0 will be applicable until new release is announced (2.10.0; ITS amendment following the revised reporting package after Level 1 and Level 2 proposals under the Solvency II Review).

-Regarding the 2.8.1 release for FICOD (Financial Conglomerates), this will be a standalone (not integrated) cross-sectoral version to be used for reporting of insurance led conglomerates.
-The Public Working Draft will published on 1 June 2023, the final version will be published on 31 July 2023.
+Regarding the 2.8.1 release for FICOD (Financial Conglomerates), it is a standalone (not integrated) cross-sectoral version to be used for reporting of insurance led conglomerates until a new release is announced.
+The final version was published on 31 July 2023 and the Hotfix on 6 November 2023.
 The application date is 31 December 2023 with first reporting in 2024.

 EIOPA Taxonomy Roadmap